sneakaway-studio/explode-the-web/tutorial/markdown/2-architecture.md

 ## 👉 Debug an extension background script

-The content script is injected into each page, so you can see console messages in the regular DevTools.
+Content scripts are injected into each page, but you can also view messages from the scripts running in the background using DevTools:

-1. To open a new DevTools panel for just the background, go to `chrome://extensions` and click on "Inspect views service worker".
+1. Go to `chrome://extensions` and click on "Inspect views service worker".
 1. Click on **Console** and confirm you can see your message.

 <img width="800" src="../figures/tutorial-2022/2-2-devtools-background.png">